5/21/23

 Tres Nuit (Armaf)

-If you'd asked me twenty years ago if Tres Nuit by Armaf (which was actually released in 2015, but let's pretend for a minute) smells like Creed's Green Irish Tweed, I would have said it's pretty close, especially in the top notes, but that it's a tad soft, synthetic, and thin in the base, and falls short overall.
+me twenty years ago if Tres Nuit by Armaf (which was actually released in 2015, but let's pretend for a minute) smells like Creed's Green Irish Tweed, I would have said it's pretty close, especially in the top notes, but that it's a tad soft, synthetic, and thin in the base, and falls short overall.
 If you ask me now?
 Entirely different answer.

-Over the years, GIT has changed.
-It went from having the world's smoothest and richest sandalwood base, to having no sandalwood base.
-It went from having a grassy green apple top, to having a muted minty opening that resembles Aspen a little more than it should.
+Green Irish Tweed has always been an aberration for the brand.
+It's the one Creed that smells overwhelmingly synthetic, and it relies on its chemical qualities to make it smell great.
+The list of chemicals is astounding: Dihydromyrcenol (> 15%), Ambroxide (less than in Cool Water), Galaxolide, Methyl Octine Carbonate, Methyl Heptine Carbonate, and on.
+In isolation they smell cheap, but together they're heavenly.
+Pierre Bourdon's original 1985 fougère was a resounding breakthrough in masculine perfumery, and a singular masterpiece for Creed, a loudly fresh but also extraordinarily suave woody-floral for men in an eighties style.
+But with that said, GIT has changed in the last twenty years.
+It went from having one of the world's smoothest and richest sandalwood bases, to having no sandalwood base.
+It went from having a grassy green apple top, to having a muted minty opening that resembles Aspen more than it should.
 To conceal the lack of precious wood notes in the drydown, Creed amped up the iris (irones) and violet (ionones), which resulted in a rich, purple-floral accord that smells great but linear.
-These changes made GIT vulnerable to the likes of Dubai-based Armaf and its well-tuned gas chromatographs.
+It also made the scent vulnerable to the likes of Dubai-based Armaf and its well-tuned gas chromatographs.

 5/14/23